Peter Corthine

 Peter Alan Corthine (born 19 July 1937) was a footballer who played as an inside forward.
 Born in England, he represented Singapore at international level.

 Career

 Corthine began his career at non-league club Leytonstone.
 After leaving Leytonstone, Corthine played domestic football in Singapore, whilst in the country with the British Army.
 In December 1957, Corthine signed for Chelsea.
 Corthine made two appearances for Chelsea, both in 1959, in losses against Nottingham Forest and Arsenal.
 In March 1960, Corthine signed for Southend United, scoring 24 goals in 73 league games during his time at the club.
-After leaving Southend, Corthine dropped back into non-league football, playing for Gravesend & Northfleet, Chelmsford City, Clacton Town and Ramsgate Athletic.
+After leaving Southend, Corthine dropped back into non-league football, playing for Chelmsford City, Gravesend & Northfleet, Clacton Town and Ramsgate Athletic.

 International career

 Corthine represented Singapore whilst on national service in the country.
 Corthine scored seven goals for Singapore in the 1957 Merdeka Tournament.